Diet and the Gut

 Some research shows that the gut microbiome of people with prediabetes or diabetes is different to that of healthy people.
 However, these changes seem to emerge after the appearance of type 1-related autoantibodies, suggesting that the gut microbiota might be involved in the progression from beta-cell autoimmunity to clinical disease, rather than in the initiation of autoimmunity (Knip and Siljander 2016).
 Research does show, however, that gut microbiome development does differ in populations with differing rates of type 1 diabetes, and that the species involved are involved in immune system activation (Vatanen et al. 2016).
 Some authors have looked at interactions between diet, gut microbiome, and autoimmunity, and hypothesize that these together influence the development of type 1 diabetes (Endesfelder et al. 2016).
 And, some recent research has shown that there may be changes in the gut "virome"-- viruses in the gut-- that precede any other early signs of type 1 diabetes (Park and Zhao, 2018).
 Changes in fungal as well as bacterial levels in the gut are also linked to type 1 diabetes development in children (Honkanen et al. 2020).

 Analyses of the gut microbiota from people with type 1-related autoimmunity found that these people have an aberrant gut microbiome, as compared to controls (Brown et al. 2011; de Goffau et al. 2013).
 A review finds the gut microbiome in people with type 1 differs from those without diabetes, and is linked to blood glucose control (Abuqwider et al. 2023).
 An analysis of Spanish children with type 1 diabetes found that they had different gut microbiota than children without diabetes.
 Some of the gut microbiota species were also correlated with blood glucose levels in the children with diabetes (Murri et al 2013).
 Mexican children with type 1 diabetes also have an altered gut microbiota as compared to those without diabetes (Mejía-León et al. 2014), as do Turkish children (Soyucen et al. 2014), and newly diagnosed young children from the Netherlands (de Goffau et al. 2014), and in China (Qi et al. 2016).
 Italian children at risk of type 1 have different gut microbiota than healthy controls, and higher gut permeability as well (Maffeis et al. 2016).
 Italian people with type 1 also have different gut microbiota, as well as inflammation (Pellegrini et al. 2017).
 Changes in gut microbiota appear to affect susceptibility to type 1 diabetes in the U.S. Alkanani et al. 2015).
 Also note that geography can make a difference in gut microbiota; a study of type 1 diabetes in numerous countries worldwide found that there are strong differences in microbiota types in different countries around the world (Kemppainen et al. 2015).
 Having some sort of "gut distortion" of microbes in type 1 diabetes is found even in geographically distinct African and Asian countries (Cinek et al. 2018).
-There are additional studies on gut microbiota and type 1 development as well (Del Chierico et al. 2022; Luo et al. 2022; Repac et al. 2023).
+There are additional studies on gut microbiota and type 1 development as well (Del Chierico et al. 2022; Luo et al. 2022; Repac et al. 2023; Shirizadeh et al. 2024).

 Gut bacteria can influence the autoimmune response, in conjunction with genetic background, as seen in samples from people who developed type 1 diabetes (Paun et al. 2019; Luber and Kostic 2019).
 In fact, gut microbiota are linked to numerous autoimmune diseases, not just type 1 diabetes (reviewed by Gianchecchi and Fierabracci, 2019; Gobbo et al. 2022; Nogueira and Shoenfeld, 2019), as well as other diseases linked to the immune system (Yoo et al. 2020).
 A study of various autoimmune diseases found that there was a causal relationship between gut microbiota composition and both type 1 and celiac disease (Xu et al. 2022).